ocdbytes/jmt/README.md

 # Jellyfish Merkle Tree (JMT)

+> [!WARNING]
+> DON'T USE THE MULTIPROOF IMPLEMENTATION IN PROD.
+> It is not tested and audited properly yet.
+After updating
+> the test suite with all cases it can be used in dev environment.

 JMT is a highly efficient and append-only authenticated data structure designed to support versioned key-value stores.
 It is primarily used in blockchain systems like Diem for proving state inclusions and exclusions efficiently.

 This implementation supports: